 When you learn to drive you have dreams of getting behind the wheel and setting out to explore the open road.
 But as the world’s oil reserves become depleted, fuel for cars is becoming more and more expensive across the globe, making the joy of driving more and more draining on people’s bank balances.

-But the price of fuel differs in different parts of the world, and even within the United States, there are variations on fuel prices depending on which state you live in.
-Therefore we have studied state fuel rates to establish where in the US you get the best value for your gas, and where you can travel the furthest for your money.
+But the price of gasoline differs in different parts of the world, and even within the United States, there are variations on prices depending on which state you live in.
+Therefore we have studied state gasoline rates to establish where in the US you get the best value for your gas, and where you can travel the furthest for your money.

-Furthermore, we have studied the historic prices of fuel in each state to see where has had the biggest and smallest changes in fuel prices since the turn of the century.
+Furthermore, we have studied the historic prices of gas in each state to see where has had the biggest and smallest changes in fuel prices since the turn of the century.

 1 – Mississippi: $2.716 per gallon